 #1 Updated by Steven Mizuno over 8 years ago

 Also occurs on two (or more) points having the same x- or y-coordinate, or a line that is exactly vertical or horizontal.

 The reason is that Legend zoom to function bails on an empty extent, where it really ought to check the width/height individually and set an appropriate extent.
 And it should set some reasonable extent for a single point.

 It has occurred to me that the map canvas should have a setExtent sort of function that handles zero-width or -height and adds in the 5% buffer for the various zoom to ... actions as this is a common behavior.
 This would make for uniform handling of such zoom requests and eliminate duplicate coding of the extent calculations especially for these special cases.

 #7 Updated by Antonio Locandro almost 6 years ago

 Can't you do something like add a percentage around the point so the zoom actually works, it shouldn't be a difficult fix for developers to do yet it seems to be left out for some future release which I suspect will never come considering this issue was first reported 2011.
 This frustrates a lots of users which expect it to work.

-#9 Updated by Sandro Santilli about 5 years ago
+#9 Updated by Sandro Santilli over 5 years ago

 Sorry, the "apply a scale" wont work to zoom to a single layer if others also exist.
 Ideally for a single-point layer "zoom to layer" would just set center, not changing existing scale.
 The "apply an arbitrary scale" work for when no scale was set yet (ie: single point layer is the first layer being loaded).